 These attacks seem to occur randomly and without warning, making it impossible for a person to predict what situation will trigger such a reaction.
 The unpredictability of the panic attacks “trains” individuals to anticipate future panic attacks and, therefore, to fear any situation in which an attack may occur.
 As a result, they avoid going into any place or situation where previous panic attacks have occurred.

 A person with social phobia fears being watched or humiliated while doing something in front of others.
 The activity is often as mundane as signing a personal check or eating a meal.
 The most common social phobia is the fear of speaking in public.
 Many people have a generalized form of social phobia, in which they fear and avoid interpersonal interactions.
 This makes it difficult for them to go to work or school or to socialize at all.
 Social phobias generally develop after puberty and, without treatment, can be lifelong.

-Any phobia that interferes with daily living and creates extreme disability should be treated.
 With proper treatment, the vast majority of phobia patients can completely overcome their fears and be symptom-free for years, if not for life.
 Effective relief can usually be gained through either cognitive behavior therapy, medication, or a combination of both.

 Cognitive Behavioral Therapy

 In behavior therapy, one meets with a trained therapist and confronts the feared object or situation in a carefully planned, gradual way and learns to control the mental and physical reactions of fear.
-By confronting rather than fleeing the object of fear, the person becomes accustomed to it and can lose the terror, horror, panic, and dread he or she once felt.
+By confronting rather than fleeing the object of fear, the person becomes accustomed to it and can lose the terror, panic, and dread he or she once felt.

 Let's Talk Facts